int128/httpstub/README.md

 ### Path variables

-Underscore braced string in file path is treated as a path variable.
+A braced string in the file path is treated as a path variable.
-For example, create `/users/_userId_.get.yaml` for handling `/users/1`, `/users/2` and so on.
+For example, create `/users/{userId}.get.yaml` for handling `/users/1`, `/users/2` and so on.

 ### Groovy template

-Header value and body is parsed as a Groovy template.
+Header value and body are parsed as a Groovy template.
 You can access to following objects via the script block `${}`.

 Prefix      | Object